Kernel-Based Nonparametric Tests For Shape Constraints: Construction of test statistic

 \section{Construction of test statistic}

-In this section, we exhibit how to construct the test statistic to test the shape constraints of $h_\lambda$ jointly on the finite grid $\Gcal = \{\bs \xi_j: 1 \leq j \leq n\}$, leveraging the sign of the derivative evaluation.
-We first define the \emph{row vector} of functions
+In this section, we exhibit how to construct the test statistic to test the shape constraints of $h_\lambda$ jointly on the finite grid $\Zcal = \{\bs z_j: 1 \leq j \leq n\}$, leveraging the sign of the derivative evaluation.
+Here $\bs z_j\in\Xcal$ denotes an input location (not an observation pair $(\bs x_i,y_i)$).
+We first define the \emph{row vector} of functions as follows:

 and the corresponding kernel matrix for the test grid

 where $\bs \Phi$ is defined in \eqref{eq:Phi}.
 We write the row vector consisting of $\psi_i$ for $1 \leq i \leq N$ as:

 where $\bs A = [\bs a_1, \ldots, \bs a_{N}] \in \Rbb^{M \times N}$ is the matrix from \eqref{eq:A}, whose columns are given by $\bs a_i$, see Appendix~\ref{appendix:implementation} for more details.
 The corresponding Gram matrix (in the $\bs \Psi$ basis) is: